ibm-cloud-docs/vpc/about-contract.md

    The `{{ .Env REGISTRY }}` expression references the `REGISTRY` environment variable that in this example is defined in the `env` section of the contract.

    The templates need to be valid [YAML](https://yaml.org/spec/1.2.2/){: external}, so a replacement expression must be escaped if it appears as the first part of a string.
-Otherwise it collides with the [block mapping](https://yaml.org/spec/1.2.2/#822-block-mappings){: external} syntax.
+Otherwise, it collides with the [block mapping](https://yaml.org/spec/1.2.2/#822-block-mappings){: external} syntax.
 This is different to [helm templates](https://helm.sh/docs/helm/helm_template/){: external} where expressions are applied to the textual representation of the document instead of the model representation.
    {: note}

 #### Environment Variables